Family Financial Planning: 10 Ways to Get Started

 How often should I review my family’s financial plan?

-Additionally, it’s crucial to reassess your plan after significant life changes such as marriage, the birth of a child, a new job, or nearing retirement.
+You should review it at least once per year to help ensure it aligns with your current goals and financial situation.
+Additionally, reasses your plan after significant life changes such as marriage, the birth of a child, a new job, or nearing retirement.
+Regular reviews help keep your strategy aligned with your current situation and goals.

 Related Personal Finance Articles